oss-review-toolkit/orthw-shell/docs/getting-started.md

 6. The Web App report should show _Completed scan successfully_ under _Summary_.

    Previously the _Completed scan with 375 unresolved policy violations_, however the example [policy rules][ort-config-04c6b0d-rules-kts] contain an `-isExcluded()` in the `require` for most policy rules.
-   An `-isExcluded()` in the `require` means that a rule requires a package not to be excluded before its excuted.
+   An `-isExcluded()` in the `require` means that a rule requires a package not to be excluded before its executed.
 As all of the 375 unresolved policy violation were in now by the `ort.yml` marked excluded `devDependencies` there are no policy violations resulting in _Completed scan successfully_.

 ### Marking Files and Directories in a Project as Excluded